 It is best to have a professional trainer advise you before starting, based on your needs and physical condition.

 As an alternative, I'm going to tell you how I do it.
-You can rehearse it and monitor to maintain it or change it.
+You can try it and monitor it to maintain it or change it.

 Finally, I will tell you how to make everything happen in less time, but just as natural and safe.

-As I already told you, plugins are optional.
+As I already told you, accessories are optional.
 If you have an impeccable diet, you don't need them.

 Where is the difficulty?
 Many of us find it difficult to meet the daily requirements that the body needs when you subject it to intense exercises.

-Therefore, focus on the key movements, have adequate nutrition and good rest.
+So focus on key movements, have proper nutrition and good rest.

-And top it all off with supplements that boost your strength, stamina and energy, plus reduce soreness and fatigue for explosive workouts.
+And complement it all with supplements that boost your strength, endurance and energy, in addition to reducing pain and fatigue for explosive workouts.